Have Fun & Learn to Dive Safely with SCUBA CLASS!

 The PADI Open Water Diver card is the most recognised diving certification in the world.

-PADI have this year rewritten the course, to reflect the technological changes that have occured within recreational diving, during the last decade.
+PADI have recently updated the course, to reflect the technological changes that have occured within recreational diving, during the last decade.
+The use of the PADI Recreational Diver Planner for the calculation of the duration and depth of dives is now optional, reflecting the widespread use of personal dive computers.

 - This is the academic section of the course.